 The next step you should take during the growth phase of your business is to be a guest on podcasts.
 You can search for shows that discuss specific topics within your field, or you can be a guest on podcasts that aren’t strictly about your area of expertise but appeal to an audience that’s similar to the one your business aims to reach.
 Think creatively about how you want to present yourself on these shows, keeping in mind that the goal is to grow your visibility to ensure that your business always has clients in the pipeline.

 Something else you should consider while you’re in the growth phase is contributing to other people’s blogs.
 You can be a guest for a blog interview, or you can do a blog exchange in which you and another blogger appear as guest writers on one another’s blogs.
 Again, look for people who are speaking to your target audience but not competing with you (i.e., they offer different services or products but work in the same or a related industry).
-My caveat here — in regard to both podcasts and blogs — is to pinpoint people who are either at the same stage as you or slightly ahead of you on their entrepreneurial journey.
+My caveat here — regarding both podcasts and blogs — is to pinpoint people who are either at the same stage as you or slightly ahead of you on their entrepreneurial journey.
 Don’t make it a habit to overreach, because getting turned down will wear on you over time.
 Instead, start gathering some wins to boost your confidence level!
 You could also apply to be a contributing writer for a publication.
 You may not receive compensation, but your “payment” will be the exposure you receive.

 Another great way to gain exposure during the growth phase is to publish a book.
 There is a lot of credibility that can be gained thanks to book publishing, even if you self-publish.
 Yes, there are quite a few self-published books available that are poorly written, and this has, in some circles, left self-publishing with a bad reputation.
-That said, there are also many well-written self-published books that were written by people who are now viewed as respected authors.
+That said, many well-written self-published books were written by people who are now viewed as respected authors.
 Alternatively, you can look for a hybrid solution, but if you know that you’re a good writer and you’re willing to put in the time and effort required to write (and thoroughly edit) your story, then don’t be afraid to self-publish.

 Gaining media coverage is vital for achieving success, so if you have the opportunity to be on any local or regional television or radio shows, do it!
 Once you reach the growth phase, you will also have the opportunity to speak at regional and national events.
 When you’re in the start-up phase, you might have the chance to speak locally, but once you get to the growth phase, you’ll gain opportunities to reach a larger audience.
 You can also begin applying for awards and other recognitions.
-You may feel imposter syndrome when doing this, but the reality is that being up for an award exposes you to new audiences…and if you do win, you can rest assured that your hard work really did deserve the payoff!
+You may feel imposter syndrome when doing this, but the reality is that being up for an award exposes you to new audiences…and if you do win, you can rest assured that your hard work did deserve the payoff!
 Then, you can use your website and bio to promote the accolades you’ve received.

 Finally, when you reach the business maturity phase, the time has come to be increasingly selective.
 As a reminder, you should already be:

-• creating a robust social media presence,
+- creating a robust social media presence,

-• promoting your accreditations, affiliations, and points of differentiation,
+- promoting your accreditations, affiliations, and points of differentiation,

-• publishing a high-quality blog,
+- publishing a high-quality blog,

-• writing case studies,
+- writing case studies,

-• speaking on podcasts,
+- speaking on podcasts,

-• contributing to other people’s blogs,
+- contributing to other people’s blogs,

-• writing for publications,
+- writing for publications,

-• publishing a book,
+- publishing a book,

-• earning media coverage,
+- earning media coverage,

-• speaking at events, and
+- speaking at events, and

-• applying for awards.
+- applying for awards.

 As you take these actions toward thought leadership during the start-up and growth phases of your business, you will notice your business ascending and getting closer to the maturity phase.
 Every step of the way, remember to vet your opportunities to ensure that they’re the right opportunities for you.
 Then, once you reach the business maturity phase, you’ll want to begin implementing many of these actions again, except doing so at a higher level.